Jill Hayden, PhD

 - BSc Honours (Dalhousie University)

-Dr. Hayden’s research expertise includes systematic review methods, prognostic research and musculoskeletal health.
+Dr. Hayden leads the BACK Program with two arms of clinical epidemiology research: 1.
+Prognosis research, and 2.
+Systematic review research – both arms are funded through multi-year CIHR grants.
 For many years, she has contributed to the Cochrane Collaboration.
 Her research is broadly related to improving the quality and use of research evidence for more effective health care decision-making and improved patient outcomes.

 - Hayden JA, Tougas ME, Riley R, Iles R, Pincus T. Individual recovery expectations and prognosis of outcomes in non-specific low back pain: prognostic factor exemplar review (Protocol).
 Cochrane Database of Systematic Reviews 2014, Issue 9.
 Art.
 No.: CD011284.
 DOI: 10.1002/14651858.CD011284.